dcodev1702/azure_iac/terraform/key_vault/README.md

-# Provision an Azure Key Vault and populate with an SSH Key (private / public)
+# Provision an Azure Key Vault and populate with an SSH Key

 <br />